RagnarB83/ash-documentation/docs/setup.rst

     export PYTHONPATH=/path/to/ash:$PYTHONPATH   (where /path/to/ash is the directory containing README.md)

-Test ASH immediately by launching:
+After that (either Option 1 or 2 above), you can test ASH immediately by launching:

 .. code-block:: shell